SQL Server Indexes Interview Questions and Answers

 - A unique index is used to enforce uniqueness of key values in the index.

-What are the differences between UNIQUE Constraints and UNIQUE Index?
+What are the differences between UNIQUE Constraints and the UNIQUE Index?

 There are no major differences between a unique constraint and a unique index.
 In fact, when we add a unique constraint, a unique index gets created behind the scenes.